trynthink/scout/docs/analysis_approach.rst

          * New additions – defined as the technology units associated with new building construction; it is a fraction of the total existing technology units, determined by the ratio of new buildings to total buildings (residential) or new square footage to total square footage (commercial).
 The NEMS residential__ and commercial__ sub-module documentation outlines the derivation of the new and total buildings stock and square footage data.
          * Retrofits – defined as the technology units up for replacement before the end of their useful lifetime; it is a fraction of the total existing technology units, determined based on available literature on typical residential__ and commercial__ building equipment retrofit rates.
-         * Replacements – defined as the technology units at the end of their useful lifetime; it is a fraction of the total existing technology units, determined by 1/lifetime of the existing technology, excepting technical potential cases (next bullet).
+         * Replacements – defined as the technology units at the end of their useful lifetime; it is a fraction of the total existing technology units, determined by 1/lifetime of the existing technology, excepting technical potential cases (see next bullet).

 .. __: http://www.eia.gov/forecasts/aeo/nems/documentation/residential/pdf/m067(2013).pdf
 .. __: http://www.eia.gov/forecasts/aeo/nems/documentation/commercial/pdf/m066(2013).pdf